Aboriginal cultural heritage in NSW: Questions

 - approving permanent protection over private or Crown land.

-Where the legislation gives the Authority the power to make decisions, the minister cannot direct or override these decisions.
+Where the draft Aboriginal Cultural Heritage Bill 2018 gives the Authority the power to make decisions, the minister cannot direct or override these decisions.
 The only way these decisions can be challenged is through the courts.

 What will be OEH's role in the new framework?

-There is no formal role for government agencies in the draft legislation.
+There is no formal role for OEH or other government agencies in the draft legislation.
 However, it is anticipated that agencies, in particular OEH, will continue to support ACH operations under delegation from the ACH Authority for some time.
+The draft Aboriginal Cultural Heritage Bill 2018 allows for this under clause 13.
 This might include secretariat support for the ACH Authority, administering the Aboriginal Cultural Heritage Information System on behalf of the Authority, or providing technical support in preparing ACH maps.

 How do ACH conservation agreements differ from existing voluntary conservation agreements?